tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 This is achieved through the formation of 'sub-quorums', which are small randomized samples from nodes on the network.
 This allows for greater throughputs and sees parallel consensuses running before they merge to form the overarching consensus: what can be seen as similar in nature to the gossip protocol.

 With safety, throughput: the number of transactions per second and scalability: the number of people supported by the network, of great importance, these protocols seem to be able to achieve all three.
 They impart a probabilistic safety guarantee in the presence of Byzantine adversaries and achieve a high throughput and scalability due to their concurrent nature.
+A synchronous network is assumed.

+This is the current problem facing the design of Byzantine Fault Tolerant protocols, in that a system can be very fast when a small number of nodes are active, since there are less decisions to make, however, when there are many users and an increase in transactions, the system cannot be maintained.

+Unlike the PoW implementation, which requires constant active participation from the miners, Avalanche can function with the even when nodes are dormant.

+While traditional consensus protocols require *O*(n<sup>2</sup>) communication, there communication complexity ranges from *O(kn log n)* to *O(kn)* for some security parameter *k<<n*.
+In a sense, Team Rocket highlight that the communication complexity of their protocols is less intensive than that of *O*(n<sup>2</sup>) communications, thus making these protocols faster and more scalable.

+The reason for this is *O*(n<sup>2</sup>) suggests that the rate of growth of function is determined by n<sup>2</sup> where n is the number of people on the network.
+Thus, the addition of a person exponentially increases the time taken to disseminate the information on the network while traditional consensus protocols require everyone to communicate with one another- making it a laborious process. [[18]]

+Now despite assuming a synchronous network; which is susceptible to the DoS attacks, as noted by Dr Emin Gün Sirer, the new family of protocols "reaches a level of security that is simply good enough while surging forward with other advancements"

-## <a name="h-DBFT: Efficient Byzantine Consensus with a Weak Coordinator and its Application to COnsortium Block chains"> </a>Deterministic BFT
+## <a name="h-DBFT: Efficient Byzantine Consensus with a Weak Coordinator and its Application to COnsortium Block chains"> </a>Democratic BFT

-This is a deterministic Byzantine consensus algorithm that relies on a new weak coordinator (what is that?)
+This is a democratic Byzantine consensus algorithm that relies on a new weak coordinator (what is that?)
 The term weak coordinator is used to describe the ability of the algorithm to terminate in the presence of a faulty or slow coordinator unlike previous algorithms that do not have the ability to terminate.

 This is a deterministic Byzantine consensus algorithm that relies on a new weak coordinator